 Due to the impact of the pandemic many of our students suffered from unexpected hardship, as access to opportunities for young people was drastically reduced.

 Thanks to a generous grant from the SCR, we have been able to support 30 students who found themselves in a difficult financial situation.

 We are immensely grateful to all of the Senior Common Room members for supporting impacted students.

 Arthur Browne Gift

-We are inspired by the generosity of Mr Browne, who was a student at the University College in 1950-1953.
+We are inspired by the generosity of the late Mr Browne, who was a student at the University College in 1950-1953.
 His gift to the College enabled us to make cosmetic improvements in the Castle’s central courtyard.
 Thanks to Mr Browne, we are reintroducing beautiful and heritage appropriate plantings, seating areas and additional signage to welcome and guide students, families and guests as they enter the courtyard.
 We are also researching options for restoring the gorgeous renaissance fountain in the courtyard, which has all but disappeared from view over the years.
 Arthur’s gift helped us reinforce our theme of new growth and forward momentum as a learning community – for our students, our alumni, our neighbours and our guests.

-Of his time at Castle Arthur Browne remarks “I received my Physics degree there in 1953 and enjoyed the diversions, rowing etc., while getting it.
+Of his time at Castle Arthur Browne remarked “I received my Physics degree there in 1953 and enjoyed the diversions, rowing etc., while getting it.
 When I was there we lived in two castles, Durham and Lumley.
 To live in one castle may be regarded as good fortune, to live in two is indulgent.”

 We are incredibly grateful for the late Mr Browne’s generosity, and for his support of the College Community but also our neighbours and guests who visit Castle every year.